tyxyah/tyxyah/README.md

 - 👋 Hi, I’m @tyxyah
 - 👀 I’m interested in a project that can help me to improve my skill
 - 🌱 I’m currently learning Software Engineering in UPM
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project that can improve my programming skill
 - 📫 You can reach me by email ; aisyahrazali34@gmail.com

 <!---